-Shipments that are declared improperly can be the source of a lot of confusion for you, our staff and our partners like U.S. Customs and Border Protection (CBP).
-That is why it is highly important that the descriptions and values of your shipments be declared accurately.
+Declaring shipments improperly can be the source of a lot of confusion for you, our staff and our partners like U.S. Customs and Border Protection (CBP).
+Part of your role as a shipper is to ensure shipment descriptions and values are accurate.

-Improperly declaring your shipment is not only a concern for customs declarations.
-This is also an issue for insurance claims as the value declared for the shipment is what is used for insurance coverage.
-If an inaccurate value is provided, you may be reimbursed for the wrong amount or your claim may be denied as you have not purchased enough insurance for your shipment.
+Improperly declaring shipment details can also impact your insurance claims.
+Your insurance coverage is based on the value you declare for your shipment.
+If this value is incorrect, you may be reimbursed for the wrong amount or your claim may be denied as you have not purchased enough insurance to cover your shipment.

-Don’t forget that when filing your claim you will need to provide an invoice or other documentation to prove the value of your shipment.
-You should also be aware that there are some restrictions on the types of items that are insurable.
+Don’t forget that when filing an insurance claim you will need to provide an invoice or other documentation to prove the value of your shipment.
+There are also some restrictions on the types of items that are insurable.

-These are customs classifications of your items.
-This information may be used for the international customs declaration forms for your shipments (e.g. CN22).
-The options for your shipments are:
+These are the customs classifications of your items used for the international customs declaration forms for your shipments (e.g. CN22).
+The options include:

 - Returned Goods

-Descriptions such as “craft item,” “products,” or “accessories” are considered too vague by U.S. Customs.
-This can result in Customs opening up the package and delaying your shipments at the border.
+Descriptions such as “craft item,”, "toys", “products,” or “accessories” are considered too vague for customs.
+This can result in customs inspections delaying your shipments at the border.
 That’s why your shipment description must account for all items contained in the package and include: